 Chin filler before and after male patient 2

 The result from the placement of long-lasting fillers can range from 1 to 2 years.
-Should any issue occur which requires removal of filler, hyaluronic acid fillers can be dissolved in minutes with the enzyme hyaluronidase, as opposed to chin implants that require surgical removal.
+Should any issue occur which requires removal of filler, hyaluronic acid fillers can be dissolved in minutes with the enzyme hyaluronidase, as opposed to chin or cheek implants that require surgical removal.
 Hyaluronic acid, the substance that makes up fillers I prefer, including Juvederm Ultra Plus and Juvederm Voluma, occurs naturally in the body, so these fillers are safely metabolized by the body with time.

 Chin Filler in NYC and Long Island, New York